 - Improve the Haines Highway - and specifically would - Realign sections of the highway and straighten most curves to meet design standards with the exception of two curves.
-Two curves in the vicinity of MP 13 would not be straightened to avoid sensitive resources. - Add passing zones3. - Widen the roadway shoulders to a continuous 6-foot width and provide minimum sight distance to meet design standards (Figure 2). - o Construct drainage ditches and upgrade, replace, and/or add new culverts where appropriate. - o Repave and restripe the roadway and add new signage. - Rehabilitate or relocate driveways, turnout access points, and road intersections (including Chilkat Avenue, Klukwan) to meet design standards. - o Install or upgrade guardrails and other safety features along the highway where needed (Figure 2). - o Modify the Haines-Fairbanks Pipeline Gate Valve 4's surrounding concrete vault to protect the gate valve and provide a road embankment that meets design standards. - o Acquire approximately 23.4 acres of ROW and relinquish some ROW as well. - o Relocate utilities where required.
-Maintain access to utilities not relocated.
+Two curves in the vicinity of MP 13 would not be straightened to avoid sensitive resources. - o Add passing zones3. - Widen the roadway shoulders to a continuous 6-foot width and provide minimum sight distance to meet design standards (Figure 2). - o Construct drainage ditches and upgrade, replace, and/or add new culverts where appropriate. - Repave and restripe the roadway and add new signage. - Rehabilitate or relocate driveways, turnout access points, and road intersections (including Chilkat Avenue, Klukwan) to meet design standards. - Install or upgrade guardrails and other safety features along the highway where needed (Figure 2). - Modify the Haines-Fairbanks Pipeline Gate Valve 4's surrounding concrete vault to protect the gate valve and provide a safe road embankment. - Relocate utilities where required.
+Maintain access to utilities not relocated. - Replace the Chilkat River Bridge and specifically would o Install a temporary bridge downstream to be used as a construction staging platform.